si-abhay/Oauth2-Implementation/readme.md

 2. **Consent** – The service prompts the user to grant permissions to our application.
 3. **Redirect** – After approval, the user is sent back with a one-time **authorization code**.
 4. **Exchange** – Our FastAPI backend exchanges that code for an **access token** and **refresh token**, securely storing them in **Redis**.
+5. **State Validation** – Used a random `state` token (stored in Redis with a short TTL) to prevent **CSRF Attacks**.
+If the returned state doesn’t match what was initially generated or has expired, the request gets rejected.
-5. **Reuse & Refresh** – With tokens in Redis, the app can **automatically refresh** them when they expire, eliminating repeated prompts.
+6. **Reuse & Refresh** – With tokens in Redis, the app can **automatically refresh** them when they are about to expire, eliminating repeated prompts.
-6. **Access & CRUD** – Finally, the app uses valid tokens to perform **CRUD** operations (e.g., fetching contacts, creating records) in HubSpot or other integrated services.
+7. **Access & CRUD** – Finally, the app uses valid tokens to perform **CRUD** operations (e.g., fetching contacts, creating records) in HubSpot or other integrated services.
 ###
 This flow ensures minimal user hassle, more security (no credentials stored on the frontend), and smooth data retrieval/updates once authorization is granted.